- January 12, 2021

 There is nothing inherently wrong with margin trading.
 However, it significantly increases the risk profile in an account and can cause investors to lose significant sums of money.
 Sometimes, investors can lose more money than they initially deposited into their account.
 If the value of an investor’s portfolio drops to a certain level, it triggers what’s called a margin call.
 At that point, the value of the securities held by the investor isn’t enough to support what the investor has borrowed from the broker-dealer.
 The investor needs to deposit cash or more securities into their account or the member firm will sell enough of their securities to meet the margin call and maintain a cushion of collateral.

 Some investors borrow on margin to increase their stock portfolio and have great success.
 Unscrupulous Financial Advisors may recommend that investors’ over-extend themselves in order to borrow more money to purchase securities in order to generate commissions.
 If an investor becomes over-extended, and the financial markets decline, the impact can be devastating.
 Firms typically inform investors of margin calls but are permitted to take action without consulting their clients if they deem it necessary to protect their interests.
 In other words, brokerage firms may liquidate securities positions within an account in order to meet a margin call or limit further downside risk.
 This can leave investors with not only a depleted account but also a significant tax liability.
+In this situation it’s best to contact a skilled margin loss lawyer as soon as possible, they can help you recover your losses.

 Strategies to Manage the Risk of Margin Trading